Step 13 – Post-Trial Motions

 Finally, spousal support may be modified pursuant to K.S.A.
 Section 23-2903.
 The moving party must show a substantial change in circumstances justifying modification.
 However, the decree serves as a ceiling—the paying spouse cannot be forced to pay more than the original decree requires.
 Instead, the amount is limited to reductions based on changed circumstances.

 In the interest of being clear, property division is generally not modifiable, outside of taking one of the other post-trial routes/motion filings listed above.
 The idea behind such limitations is that the property division should be determined at the time of divorce, based upon those circumstances.
 Any change in circumstances is irrelevant to distributing property acquired during the marriage, absent the situations already covered by post-trial motions.
 Additionally, ex-spouses should be allowed to feel secure in the property after divorce.
-Each spouse will want to get on with their life, including using property as they see fit.
+Each spouse will want to get on with their life, including using the property as they see fit.
 Simply stated, it would be too difficult, and unreasonable, to require ex-spouses to account for marital property or funds therefrom years and years after a divorce decree has been entered.

 Get your questions answered - call me for your free, 20-minute phone consultation (913) 451-9500.